S&P ratings downgrades in 2011, 2012 surprised Italy's economy minister

-TRANI, Italy, Dec 10 (Reuters) - Economy Minister Pier Carlo Padoan told a court on Thursday that a double downgrade of Italy’s credit ratings in 2011 and 2012 had hurt EU fund-raising efforts but he did not see it as part of a “generalised attack” on euro zone countries.
+TRANI, Italy (Reuters) - Economy Minister Pier Carlo Padoan told a court on Thursday that a double downgrade of Italy’s credit ratings in 2011 and 2012 had hurt EU fund-raising efforts but he did not see it as part of a “generalized attack” on euro zone countries.

 Standard & Poor’s decided to downgrade Italy’s sovereign ratings twice in swift succession despite government reform efforts.